bkerler/ninjadoge24.github.io/posts/002-how-i-cracked-nq-vaults-encryption.md

 #How I cracked NQ Vault's "encryption"

 Google it up if you want to: NQ Vault.
-I don't wanna link it form here.
+I don't wanna link it from here.
 It's got some really nice ratings on the Play Store.

 >★ _The most popular app with over 30 million users worldwide_